Parambikulam Wildlife Sanctuary in Kerala

-The Parambikulam Wildlife Sanctuary gets the monsoon rains.
-The average rainfall is 1600 mm, which is quite good.
-The temperature differs from 150 degree Celsius to 320 degree Celsius.
+The Parambikulam Wildlife Sanctuary gets the average monsoon rainfall of 1600 mm, which is quite good.
+The temperature differs season to season but mostly, it stays humid.
 The place receives rainfall in the months of January, February, March and April.
 From November to April is a most preferred time for visiting this place.
 However, making preparations for a rainy day is a wise thing to do.

 |Still Camera||RS.
 25|

 |Trekking Cost||RS.
 600 to Rs.
 6000|

 No private vehicles are allowed, unless there is prior permission taken from the respective authority.
 Trekking guide fees is not included and will be charged extra.

 If there is less than 20 people van safari, then entrance will not be possible.
 Another option is the tickets for 20 people, worth Rs.3000 and all should share it.

 How To Reach Parambikulam:

 Reaching Parambikulam Wildlife Sanctuary from Tamilnadu is easy.
 This sanctuary is just 65 KM far from Pollachi.
 There are 2 STC buses plying from Pollachi to this place, and many KRSTC buses from Kerala plying to this place.
 There are many taxis that can be hired at Pollachi.
 The nearest airport is Coimbatore, which is 40 KM from Pollachi.
 The nearest railway station is at Pollachi.

 If you have planned to cover Top slip too along with parambikulam on the same day, hiring a taxi is the best option.

 Things Or Activities To Do in Parambikulam Wildlife Sanctuary: